opengovsg/postmangovsg-guide/campaign-guide/quick-start/README.md

 ---
-description: This page will teach you how to use PostmanSG.
+description: This page will teach you how to use Postman.
 ---

 # 🚀 How to send a campaign?